adioshun/gitBook_PCL/feature/estimating-surface-normals-in-a-pointcloud.md

 - obtain the underlying surface from the acquired point cloud dataset, using surface meshing techniques, and then compute the surface normals from the mesh;
 - use approximations to infer the surface normals from the point cloud dataset directly.

+To gain an understanding of an object's shape, we will calculate the distribution of an object's surface normals.
+As a surface normal is perpendicular to the surface of a shape, the distribution of these normals will vary dramatically between a flat or round objects.